Emerance Maschmeyer: Professional career

 In the 2015 NWHL Draft, she was selected by the Boston Pride.
 In April 2016, she registered for the 2016 CWHL Draft and ended up becoming the Calgary Inferno's first-round pick.

-Winning the starting goaltender duties, Maschmeyer would earn a spot in the 3rd Canadian Women's Hockey League All-Star Game.
-In addition, she would gain the start for Calgary in the 2017 Clarkson Cup finals versus Les Canadiennes de Montreal.
+Winning the starting goaltender duties, Maschmeyer earned a spot in the 3rd Canadian Women's Hockey League All-Star Game.
+In addition, she started the game for Calgary in the 2017 Clarkson Cup finals against Les Canadiennes de Montréal.

-Following her release from Canada's Centralization Camp in preparation for the 2018 Winter Games, Maschmeyer would be traded to Les Canadiennes, becoming their starting goaltender.
-Erin Ambrose, who had also been released from Centralization, would join Maschmeyer in Montreal, having been traded from the Toronto Furies.
+Following her release from Canada's Centralization Camp in preparation for the 2018 Winter Games, Maschmeyer was traded to Les Canadiennes, becoming their starting goaltender.
+Erin Ambrose, who had also been released from Centralization, joined Maschmeyer in Montreal, having been traded from the Toronto Furies.

-The 2018–19 season would see Maschmeyer gain the second All-Star nod of her career, playing with Alex Rigsby for Team Purple in the 4th Canadian Women's Hockey League All-Star Game.
-Coincidentally, the two would play against each other in the 2019 Clarkson Cup Finals, with Rigsby as the starter for the Calgary Inferno, Maschmeyer's former club.
-Of note, Calgary would emerge victorious, defeating Maschmeyer and Montreal by a 5–2 count.
+In the 2018–19 season, Maschmeyer gained the second All-Star selection of her career, playing with Alex Rigsby for Team Purple in the 4th Canadian Women's Hockey League All-Star Game.
+Coincidentally, the two played against each other in the 2019 Clarkson Cup Finals, with Rigsby as the starter for the Calgary Inferno, Maschmeyer's former club.
+Calgary defeated Montreal, 5–2.

+Following the rival Professional Women's Hockey Players Association and Premier Hockey Federation consolidating into the new Professional Women's Hockey League in 2023, Maschmeyer was one of three initial free agent signings made by PWHL Ottawa.
+She and fellow Team Canada members Emily Clark and Brianne Jenner were the first players announced by any team in the league.

+During the league's expansion to eight teams ahead of the 2025–26 season, Maschmeyer was left unprotected by the Charge and signed a two-year contract with the Vancouver Goldeneyes on June 5, 2025.

+International play

+She earned a shutout for Team Canada in the gold medal game at the 2012 IIHF World Women's U18 Championship, a 3–0 triumph over the United States.